Imoptimal/imoptimal-theme/readme.txt

 = 1.4.6 - 1.4.7 =
 Modified side column border on smaller screen resolutions.

+= 1.4.8 =
+Modified archive post border, and website title and subtitle alignment.

 == Copyright ==
 Imoptimal Theme, Copyright 2020 Ivan Maljukanovic Imoptimal is distributed under the terms of the GNU GPL